How to integrate stripe php into joomla

 Payments for Stripe plugin successfully installed (screenshot)

-Payment by Stripe plugin configutation parameters (screenshot)
+Payment by Stripe plugin configuration parameters (screenshot)

-Payment by Stripe plugin configutation parameters (screenshot)
+Payment by Stripe plugin configuration parameters (screenshot)

-• Log in to your Stripe Dashboard
+• Log in to your Stripe Dashboard and switch the toggle to Test mode.

 Stripe Dashboard screenshot